nataliepatten/gatoRs/README.md

 devtools::install_github("nataliepatten/gatoRs")
 ```

 **Due to our dependency on the package CoordinateCleaner, installation and loading of this package includes an R-spatial error message.
 This error message will be removed as soon as version 3.0.0 of CoordinateCleaner is avaliable on CRAN, since this version removed their dependency on rgdal!!
-Thank you to the CoordinateCleaner team for updating their package!**
+Thank you to the CoordinateCleaner team for updating their package!
+Our package will modify our dependency for version 3.0 when [an issue is addressed](https://github.com/ropensci/CoordinateCleaner/issues/89). **

 ## Quick Start
 Our package aims to streamline downloading and processing of biodiversity specimen data.
 Here is a quick example of how to download and clean with our package.